 - coverage of the partial cost of a hearing aid when a person purchases it from a specific healthcare provider

 - a discount on hearing aids from specific healthcare providers

 Most hearing aid manufacturers offer finance plans.
-These are often flexible and allow a person to pay for their hearing aid over time.
+These are often flexible and allow people to pay for their hearing aid over time.
 Typically, these payment plans run over 12–60 months.

-A person can speak with their audiology specialist regarding finance options.
-Some companies may offer a payment plan with very low, or sometimes no, interest.
+An individual can speak with their audiology specialist regarding finance options.
+Some companies may offer a payment plan with very low or no interest.

-The Hearing Industries Association offer a helpful guide to finance options for hearing aids.
+The Hearing Industries Association offers a helpful guide to finance options for hearing aids.
 Some of the companies that can assist include:

 A person may purchase a hearing aid using their employee health benefits.
 Some employers have health benefits that include a flexible spending account (FSA).

-An FSA allows a person to set aside some money during the year to pay for prescription medications and other eligible healthcare costs.
+An FSA allows people to set aside some money during the year to pay for prescription medications and other eligible healthcare costs.

 Many FSAs do cover hearing aid purchases, exams, and maintenance costs, but individuals should check their available benefits with their employer.

 A person may sometimes purchase a refurbished hearing aid that someone donated to their local hearing center.
 These reconditioned hearing aids are often more affordable.